microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 >.\Microsoft.Health.Fhir.Liquid.Converter.Tool.exe pull testacr.azurecr.io/templatetest@sha256:412ea84f1bb1a9d98345efb7b427ba89616ec29ac332d543eff9a2161ca12a58 myOutputFolder
 ```

-When pulling a collection of templates, a hidden folder "./.image/" will be created in output folder as well, which stores meta and layers' information.
+After a collection of templates is pulled, a hidden folder ".image/" which contains information of metadata and layers is also created in the output folder.
 Users shouldn't modify this hidden folder which may lead to unexpected result.

-Image labeled by tag could be overriden easily, using digest is safer when pulling an image.
+Image tags are mutable and could be overwritten unintentionally.
+We recommend you write down the image digest and use the immutable image digest as the template reference.
 Users should remember the image digest when pushing or find digest from ACR, since it won't be searched by our tool for now.